 Popular public transit routes: In every major city, there is usually a main bus, tram or Metro line that is commonly frequented by tourists because of their accessibility to main attractions.
-Pickpockets love to hang out along these routes to prey on unsuspecting tourists (the bus 64 in Rome is often referred to as the Pickpocket Express!)
+The bus 64 in Rome for example is often referred to as the Pickpocket Express!

 Popular tourist attractions: As a general rule of thumb, pickpockets love hanging out where tourists do.
 So, be especially careful in busy squares, and don’t rule out paid attractions like museums, especially when they’re super popular ones (like the Louvre).

-Shopping malls, markets and retail shops: People going shopping have money.
-Guess what? pickpockets love money.
-Be careful in crowded retail spaces because pickpockets will often be at work – after all, they know you have cash to spend (and lose!)
+Shopping malls, markets and retail shops: Be careful in crowded retail spaces because pickpockets will often be at work – after all, they know you have cash to spend (and lose!)

 Beaches: Do not ever, ever, ever, ever, ever, under ANY circumstance just leave your valuables out on the beach while you go for a swim.
 It is baffling to me how many people do this.
 If you must, consider bringing a portable safe and locking it somewhere secure.

 2. Familiarize yourself with common pickpocketing scams